 Holography also imparts a premium look to the package, which is why more and more companies are using holographic films and foils in their packaging.
 Toothpastes, premium cosmetics and personal care products are among the big users of holographic elements in their packaging.
 In this application, the security that is naturally provided by a hologram is of peripheral benefit as any custom designed holographic pattern offers the option of including security features to make the package secure against counterfeiting.

 Innovation in holographic films are ideal for a wide variety of flexible eye-catching applications, further increasing the creative visual opportunities for packaging and print designers to reinforce brand identities, catch the customer’s eye and reinvigorate mature or aging designs.
-While you are at it, do check out the acuvue moist daily lenses as well.
+While you are at it, do check out daily lenses from Pure Optical as well.